Art

 INTENT

-At All Saints we teach Art with the aim to engage, inspire and challenge our pupils creatively by providing visual, tactile and sensory experiences and a unique way of understanding and responding to the world.
-Our Art curriculum is designed to allow our children to create, to explore ideas and to record their experiences, whilst equipping them with the knowledge and skills to experiment thoughtfully, be inventive and create quality artwork.
+Art lessons aim to engage, inspire and challenge our pupils creatively, with visual, tactile and sensory experiences, offering a unique way of understanding and responding to the world.
+Our curriculum allows everyone to create, explore ideas and record experiences.

 IMPLEMENTATION

 We follow the ‘Kapow Primary Art & Design’ scheme, which is structured to provide a coherent and comprehensive art education.
 The scheme ensures a balanced coverage of key artistic skills and concepts, delivered through engaging and well-resourced lessons.
-Pupils develop knowledge and skills through: generating ideas and using sketchbooks, discovering and taking inspiration from a range of artists, craft-makers and designers from varying cultures and backgrounds, developing drawing, painting, printmaking, photography, mixed media, craft techniques and sculpture skills, exploring colour, form, line, pattern, shape, texture and tone through the making of images and objects and critiquing their own work and that of others.
+Pupils develop knowledge and skills through: generating ideas and using sketchbooks, discovering and taking inspiration from a range of artists, craft-makers and designers.
+Developing use of colour, form, line, pattern, shape, texture and tone through the making of images and objects and critiquing their own work and that of others.

 All children are given opportunity to participate in creative activity where they can experiment artistically in a ‘safe’ environment, where there is no ‘right way’ of achieving, enabling them to ‘build their learning powers’, enhance self-esteem and develop a ‘can do’ attitude toward making Art.

-In the Early Years, the areas of learning entitled ‘creating with materials’ and ‘being imaginative and expressive,’ provide the foundations for the delivery of our Art provision.
-Our Early Years Practitioners support learning through demonstration, vocabulary rich discussion and enabling play environments.
+In the Early Years, the areas of learning entitled ‘creating with materials’ and ‘being imaginative and expressive,’ provide the foundations of our Art provision.
+Our Early Years Practitioners support learning through demonstration, vocabulary rich discussion and enabling environments with lots of creative materials to explore and play with.

 Regular whole school art projects, which are displayed in the school hall, are planned by the Art Lead to help pupils apply skills learnt in their lessons and to create a sense of community through art, as pupils across the school contribute to a piece of artwork for a communal large-scale display.